Skip to content

 Emergent Self-Reflection and “Aha Moments”

-Surprisingly, even though R1-Zero never sees annotated step-by-step solutions, it begins to generate them anyway.
+Even though R1-Zero never sees annotated step-by-step solutions, it begins to generate them anyway.
 Midway through training, it discovers that longer, more careful chain-of-thought outputs yield higher pass rates.
 Over thousands of RL steps, these improvements compound:

 1. The model attempts a solution (possibly short at first).